ceilfors/ceilfors.github.io/_drafts/dependency-injection-in-aws-lambda-nodejs.md

 # ES2015 import/export

 This approach of dependency injection would also work with ES2015 modules if you are planning to transpile your code.
+The solution I provide here is not the most ideal one as it's using the `exports` object.
+At the point of writing, ESM is still in experimental mode hence I haven't tried to make it work with the true ESM syntax.

 In your production code: